 Each kit contains a wire brush, six sets of gloves, a plastic trash bag, and 12 curb markers.
 If your kit contains a plastic marker, a tube of glue will be provided.
 The kit also includes fliers to inform and educate neighbors about surface water pollution.
 Additional safety supplies such as safety vests are available upon request and must be returned when the project is complete.
 Storm drain marking kits are available first-come, first-served for residents to borrow.
 Kits can be borrowed for up to four weeks.

-Contact the City's environmental coordinator with questions about the City's storm drain marking program.
+Contact the City's water resources coordinator with questions about the City's storm drain marking program.